MicrosoftDocs/Viva/Viva/glint/setup/question-library.md

 ## View associated programs

-Use this tab to see if this item is associated with any existing program.
+Use this tab to see if an item is being used with any existing program.
 To add it to a program, use the [Questions page in Program Summary](https://go.microsoft.com/fwlink/?linkid=2231415).

 ## Add new items to the Question Library

-Select the **+ Create Question** button on *Question Library* page.
-In the *Create Question* slider panel that opens, edit the question (as above, in *Edit the question*).
-Upon completion, you see new item in the *Name* column, sorted alphabetically by key driver.
+Select the **+ Create Question** button on the **Question Library** page.
+In the **Create Question** panel, edit the question.
+Upon completion, you see new item in the **Name** column, sorted alphabetically by key driver.

-## Export, translate, and import items
+## Language translations

-English is the default language for all Viva Glint programs.
-You may choose to survey and send email communications to your employees in their preferred language, rather than the default language.
-Viva Glint provides its customers with more than 70 language translations for standard content.
-Language translations are set during the initial survey configuration or added later, as needed.
+English is the default language for all Glint programs.
+Of course, you should survey and communicate to your employees in their preferred language.
+Glint provides its customers with more than many language translations for standard content.
+Language translations are set during the initial survey configuration in [General Settings](https://go.microsoft.com/fwlink/?linkid=2230744) or added later, as needed.

-To support translations, Viva Glint allows admins to export all program content - including all items from the Question Library - into .csv and .xlsx format.
-Exporting a file that includes English and all relevant translations in one place, provides an efficient way for users to review, add or edit translations and import them back into the platform.
+To support translations, admins can export all program content - including all items from the Question Library - into .csv and .xlsx format.
+Exporting a file that includes English and all relevant translations in one place, provides an efficient way for users to review, add, or edit translations and then import them back into the platform.

-Use these steps for translating Question Library items:

-1. Export the items.
-1. Employ a translator to make translations.
-1. Use a translation reviewer to verify translations.
-1. Import the items back into the platform.

-### Export your items for language translation
+### Export items from the Question Library

 The first step for translating language translations is to export the list of items.

-1. Select **Export Questions** from the **Actions** dropdown menu.
+1. Select **Export Questions** from the **Actions** menu.
-1. Choose the language(s) to include from the search box in the *Choose Which Language to Export* dialog box.
+1. Choose the language(s) to include from the search box in the **Choose Which Language to Export** dialog box.
-1. Select your export format from *.csv* or *.xlsx*.
+1. Select your export format from **.csv** or **.xlsx**.
 1. Select **Export**.
 A dialog box lets you know that your file is being downloaded.
 1. After the report is downloaded, select **Close Window**.

-### Translate the exported items
+### Translate Question Library items
+Export the items.
 From the file that has been generated:

-1. Use a translator to make exact changes to the items in column C for the approved English text in column B.
+1. **Use a translator** to make exact changes to the items in column C for the approved English text from column B.
-1. Further to the right, consider other items that might require translation: reporting labels, multiple choice questions, and ratings labels.
+1. To the right, consider other items which might require translation: reporting labels, multiple choice questions, and ratings labels.
-1. Use your translation reviewer to ensure that translated items match exactly to the approved item from the Question Library.
+1. **Use a translation reviewer** to ensure that translated items match exactly to the approved item from the Question Library. ### Translater tips

-### For translators:

 |Do|Don't|
 |-------|--------|